-- the evaluation of programmes for variable remuneration, both ongoing and those that have ended during the year, for the executive management (the Code 9.1, second bullet point); - the evaluation of the application of the guidelines for remuneration to senior executives that the annual general meeting is obliged to establish, as well as the current remuneration structures and levels in the company (the Code 9.1, third bullet point).
+- the evaluation of programmes for variable remuneration, both ongoing and those that have ended during the year, for the executive management (the Code 9.1, second bullet point);

+- the evaluation of the application of the guidelines for remuneration to senior executives that the annual general meeting is obliged to establish, as well as the current remuneration structures and levels in the company (the Code 9.1, third bullet point).

-To read the company's complete guidelines for remuneration to senior executives see the company's website and pages 54-55 of the administration report in H&M's annual report 2013.
+To read the company's complete guidelines for remuneration to senior executives see the company's website and pages 62-63 of the administration report in H&M's annual report 2014, or page 77 of the administration report in H&M's annual report 2015.